 - Science is critical for understanding how the natural world operates and how human actions affect nature.

-- Collaboration among scientists, managers, and policy-makers is vital to incorporate high-quality science into policies and management decisions affecting biological diversity.
+- Collaboration among scientists, managers, policy-makers, and other stakeholders is vital to incorporate high-quality science into policies and management decisions affecting biological diversity.

-In service to the mission, vision, and values, we focus on these five goals:
+In service to the mission, vision, and values, the SCB Strategic Plan focuses on five priorities:

-- Increase application of science to management and policy.
-Directly inform management and policy at local, national, regional, and global levels with the highest quality science.
+- Advance the application of conservation science to management, policy and education: Management, policy and education at local, national, regional, and global levels are directly informed with the highest quality science.
 The effectiveness of management actions is routinely and openly evaluated.

-- Build and maintain organizational capacity.
-Assess and expand the organizational capacity necessary to implement and sustain the programmatic goals and objectives that advance our vision and mission.
+- Build organizational capacity to maintain robust & sustainable economic & business models.: SCB has the capacity necessary to sustain core operations and implement programmatic goals and objectives that advance our vision and mission.